stephenjaya99/tax-service/README.md

 - `Tax` Object represents the Tax from the user, with a foreign key to a Tax Code
 - `Tax Code` are made into seperate table for cases if it needs an additional tax codes
-- Using Golang ORM library `Gorm`, Database objects will be handled by `database` package (M in MVC pattern)
 - Data migration are handler in `migration` packages, also using `Gorm` for auto migration on modified tables

 ### Misc